 How do governments lie in order to promote FTAs?

 The standard argument for FTAs goes something like this.
 Trade between nations typically involves barriers (such as tariffs) that make importing and exporting goods more expensive.
 This is an impediment to trade and a disincentive for the businesses and states that want to trade with each other across borders.
 This has a negative impact on economies by reducing trade, thus reducing growth.
 Since growth produces jobs, generates wealth and thereby provides stability, it’s the foundation of a prosperous society, so anything which impairs growth is bad for everyone.
-Hence, barriers to trade ought to be reduced (or, ideally, removed) as much as possible.
-For this reason, FTAs are economically sound, and should be pursued as vigorously as possible, for the benefit of all.
+Hence, barriers to trade ought to be reduced (or even removed) as much as possible.
+For this reason, FTAs are economically sound, and should be vigorously pursued for the benefit of all.
 This is a complete and utter lie (Baker, 2006).
 It’s much easier to tell lies than to disprove them, so unfortunately the truth about FTAs isn’t quite as concise as the propaganda.
 However, it’s neither complicated nor laborious to understand – it just takes some time to get acquainted with the facts, to which we now turn.

 What are FTAs and what do they really do?

 The propaganda argument for FTAs outlined above makes two important assumptions.
-One, that FTAs do what the argument pretends they do.
+One, that FTAs do what the argument pretends that they do.
 Two, that growth provides prosperity.
 Both are important for advocates of FTAs, as well as for capitalism more generally, which is predicated on endless pursuit of growth and generating wealth (Hobsbawm, 1996).
 Hence, because of ‘growth’s’ importance to both FTAs and capitalism at large, we should first have a quick look at the argument that growth equals prosperity before we get into the facts about FTAs.

 Growth is the capitalist’s answer to the fact that populations grow, their needs expand and we need more material resources in order to sustain ourselves as these things happen.
 Advocates of growth therefore argue that we need to expand our economy by producing and trading more, both within and outside our borders, in order to create more jobs, generate more wealth and thus achieve a sustainable future.
 There are many problems with this argument.
 First and most obviously, growth can’t continue endlessly, so this approach is bound to fail sooner or later (Hobsbawm, 1996).